savaslabs/savaslabs.github.io/_posts/2017-01-30-docker-frontend-tools.md

 One piece of advice I have for building images for local development is that while Alpine Linux based images may be much smaller in size, the bare-bones nature and lack of common packages makes it much more difficult to build upon.
 For that reason, we based our image on the standard `DebianJessie` Node image rather than the Alpine variant.

-Now a Docker purist might critique this image and recommend only “one process per container”.
+Now a Docker purist might critique this image and recommend only "one process per container".
 However, since this image is for local development, isn't being used to deploy a production app, and encapsulates all of the applications required by the Pattern Lab Starter theme, we felt comfortable with this approach.

 ### Using the image

-To use this image, we specified it in our project's `docker-compose.yml` file by adding the following lines to the services section:
+To use this image, we specified it in our project's `docker-compose.yml` file ([see full file here](https://gist.github.com/dmurphy1/ee62085eef2d40b279cc848f88213fc9)) by adding the following lines to the services section:

 ```yaml
 node-php-composer: